Should you Buy or Lease your Dance Studio Space?

 In other words, when you lease, you need to be content with the property as-is, unless you are able to make arrangements prior to signing a contract with the property’s owner.
 While you may be able to negotiate post-signing, there are no guarantees.

-Maintaining your Customer-Base
+Maintaining your customer base

 You also run the risk of being unable to renew your lease when your term is up.